Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 microgreens under the lights with both microgreen grow mats and soil

-The three left trays are up on lids to bring the plants closer to the light.
-A bit higher than the soil tray, but closer to the same height.
+The three left trays are on lids to bring the plants closer to the light.
+A bit higher than the soil tray but closer to the same height.

 A commenter on the hemp mat article mentioned the lower position of the hemp tray might affect the final results.
 I want to eliminate that variable from this test.